Relationship THERAPY in San Francisco

 To test this idea, try framing a challenge in your relationship less as a problem and more like a growing edge of change.

 That is, try viewing your relationship as a vehicle for personal growth that allows you to approach the obstacle as if it were an opportunity to learn, grow and improve upon yourself and your relationship.
+Over time, this can create more space between old patterns and your present choices in relationships.

 Lavender succulent plants, representing growth and nurturing in relationships.